Porter Kandan: Production

 The film was produced by V. L. Narasu under the banner Narasu Studios (a subsidiary of Narasu coffee company) and was directed by K. Vembu.
 P. Chengaiah wrote the story while the dialogues were written by M. S. Kannan, Novelist Sandilyan and K. T. Shanmugasundaram.
 Cinematography was by M. Masthan while the editing was done by R. Rajagopal and Balaraman.
 A. K. Sekar was the art director while P. G. Chellappa was the choreographer.
 Still photography was done by R. P. Sarathy.

 Soundtrack

-Music was composed by the duo Viswanathan–Ramamoorthy while the lyrics were penned by A. Maruthakasi, Ambikapathy, Azha.
-Valliyappa and K. T. Shanmugasundaram.
-Playback singers are Thiruchi Loganathan, S. C. Krishnan, Sellamuthu, Madhavan, V. N. Sundaram, Ghantasala, Jikki, K. Rani, Baby Rajakumari, Krishnaveni and Baby Jaya.
+Music was composed by the duo Viswanathan–Ramamoorthy.